The damselfish belong to the Pomacentridae family, of which there are over 250 species.

 In larger aquariums, you can keep other semi-aggressive fish with most types of Damselfish, such as:

 Timid species should be avoided.

 If you’re planning to keep Damselfish with other species you need to introduce them to each other correctly.
 We would recommend adding Damselfish into your aquarium last.
-This way the other semi-aggressive fish in your tank have already claimed territory and it should prevent the Damsel from taking over the entire aquarium.
+This way the other semi-aggressive fish in your tank has already claimed territory and it should prevent the Damsel from taking over the entire aquarium.

-Finally, as a general rule most Damselfish will get along fine with invertebrates, however they have been known to eat them from time to time.
+Finally, as a general rule most Damselfish will get along fine with invertebrates however they have been known to eat them from time to time.
 So add at your own risk!

 Is the Damselfish Right For Your Aquarium?
-(Summary)

 Are you looking to add some vibrant color to your aquarium?
 If yes, the Damselfish could be for you.

-Their size, tough nature and high availability, all make them an extremely popular choice for any aquarist.
+Their size, tough nature, and high availability, all make them an extremely popular choice for any aquarist.

 Their hardy nature makes them even more popular with beginners as it’s more resilient to common beginner mistakes such as stalled nitrogen cycles.